stanch/reftree/demo/src/main/tut/README.md

 val diagram = Diagram(
   defaultOptions = Diagram.Options(density = 100),
-  defaultDirectory = Paths.get("examples")
+  defaultDirectory = Paths.get("images", "data")
 )
 ```

 Since all the example code is actually run by [tut](https://github.com/tpolecat/tut),
-you can find the resulting images in the `examples` directory.
+you can find the resulting images in the `images` directory.

 #### Lists